 Agricultural Services rentals have resumed immediately and are available to County residents and producers.

-To arrange for equipment rentals please call 403-335-3311 ext 100 or press “0”.
+To arrange for equipment rentals please call 403-335-3311 and press “0”.
 Once the rental agreement is complete, pick-up will be coordinated by Agricultural Services staff who will contact renters with the details surrounding pick-up.

 We ask all residents and other customers to observe all social distancing and other health measures during their transaction.
 The County appreciates your support as we re-open many of the services you require!

 Questions about these services can be directed to the same number as above or email firstname.lastname@example.org.

 The June 5th Agricultural Plastics Recycling Drop Off will remain by appointment only.